 If NHL free agents do not sign with teams for the 2017-18 campaign, they are technically eligible to compete in the Olympics.
 Though they would miss out on potential income — if they have contract offers, that is — these players could play for Team USA and sign with NHL teams after the Olympics.

-Other free agent options include Rob Scuderi, Jack Skille, plus goaltenders Mac Carruth and Stephon Williams.
+Other free agent options include Jack Skille plus goaltenders Mac Carruth and Stephon Williams.

 Projected Team USA Roster

 When building the Olympic roster, Team USA could focus on speedy players with high hockey IQ to compensate for their lack of individual skill.
 If you can have complete buy-in from the team with regard to systems, even less-talented squads can neutralize the superstars from highly skilled teams.

 With that being said, here’s how the U.S. Olympic team could look come February: